horietakehiro/aws-cdk-utul/README.md

 ### TypedTemplate

-When you code AWS CDK unit tests in some IDE(e.g. VSCode), `TypedTemplate` class provides you a type hinting and type validation for (alomost) all AWS CloudFormation resource types.
+`TypedTemplate` class provides you proper type definitions for (almost) all AWS CloudFormation resource types.
+So you can easily and quickly code AWS CDK unit tests without trivial mistakes and googling.

 ![type-hinting-1](./docs/type-hinting-1.png)

-The key concepts are:
-- You can define unit tests for your AWS CloudFormation templates by using well-type-defined methods via `TypedTemplate` class - a proxy for original `Template` class.
+- You can use by just wrapping AWS CDK's `Template` class.
-- Returned values from methods of `TypedTemplate` are also well-type-defined.
+- You can use all methods implemented by AWS CDK's `Template` class with proper type definitions.
+- Return values of some methods - e.g. `findResources` - are changed from original ones, so that succeeding processes can handle and access them more easily.
-- You can still use `Matcher` and other arbitrary objects too.
+- You can still use AWS CDK's `Matcher` class and other arbitrary objects too.

-So you can quickly code AWS CDK unit tests without any trivial mistakes and googling.
 ```js
 import { Stack } from "aws-cdk-lib";
 import { Template } from "aws-cdk-lib/assertions";